-Participants have access outdoor growing space up to a 1/2 acre and use of onsite hoop-house space to explore production techniques and products that they are interested in pursuing.
+Participants have access outdoor growing space up to a .25 acres and use of onsite hoop-house space to explore production techniques and products that they are interested in pursuing.
 Apprentices will have access to project tools, equipment, and other resources through the Resource Sharing Program.
 Access to equipment is included with the Apprenticeship Program and training will be provided.

 Farm business course

-The inaugural farm business course will meet twice a week from May 15, 2017 – December 2017.
+The farm business course will meet twice a week from May 15, 2017 – October 2017.
 The course includes two evening class periods and a half-day hands-on lesson.
 Specific course schedule and topics are developed to meet learning objectives of each cohort of apprentices entering the project.